KevinM1031/Exponentiation_Bubbles/README.md

 # Exponentiation Bubbles
 My "write a game in 24 hours challenge" done with JavaScript to learn the language.

-The game is really simple and you can probably figure out how to play it on your own, but if you want some instructions:
+The game is really simple and self-explanatory, but if you want some instructions:

   * Pop bubbles with your gun.
   * Avoid getting hit by bubbles.